Understanding Rate Limiting

 - Currency & Locale Data: Caching exchange rates and regional settings when processing financial data across multiple entities

-- Field Definitions: Caching custom field schemas and metadata when transforming records across different integration providers
+- Field Definitions: Caching custom field schemas and metadata when transforming records across different providers

 2. Redis Cache for Cross-Request Optimization